-During the 2018-19 program year, the City of Delray Beach will continue to conduct random on-site monitoring visits to selected housing rehabilitation projects from the past 12-18 months.
-Additionally, the Division conducts on site visits to each public service subrecipient quarterly, every other year or as necessary to ensure compliance with all federal regulations and City policies.
+During the program year, the City of Delray Beach will continue to conduct random on-site monitoring visits to selected housing rehabilitation projects.
+Additionally, the Division conducts on site visits to each public service subrecipient every other year or as necessary to ensure compliance with all federal regulations and City policies.
 In addition, all documentation pertaining to subrecipient activities and monitoring is retained in the Neighborhood Services Division.
 Files include site visit reporting, before and after condition assessments and evaluations of measurable results.